Young Farmer of the Year Award

 “Charlie deserves recognition for the fantastic work she is doing in the agricultural industry and is a much-deserved inaugural winner of our Young Farmer of the Year award.

 “This is a new award that the society launched this year in support of young farmers who are so important to the industry and it is an award that we see a great future for.
-We will be opening nominations again in the autumn and welcome nominations from across Warwickshire.”
+We will be opening nominations again in August and welcome nominations from across Warwickshire.”